 12:30 pm: Regroup at designated practice site (a short drive from the office)

-- Building and testing of snow anchors
+- Practice Ice and snow anchors

 Meeting Place & Time

-Meet at the Yamnuska Office (200-50 Lincoln Park, Canmore) at 7:30am on the day of the program.
+Meet at the Yamnuska Office (200-50 Lincoln Park, Canmore) at 8:00 am on the day of the program.
 Please be dressed for the outdoors and have your gear handy so the instructors can check it with you.

 Instructors and Group Size

 To keep prices down participants are responsible for their own transport to Canmore and during the program.
-Canmore is a 1 hour (100km) drive west from Calgary.
+Canmore is a 1 hour (100km) drive west of Calgary.

 If you are flying from afar for the program we suggest that you rent a car for your visit.
-In addition to getting you to the climbing locations it will allow you to explore our region afterwards.
+In addition to getting you to the climbing locations, it will allow you to explore our region afterward.